HarshaR1642/tuya_rn_upgrade_test/README.md

-# @volst/react-native-tuya
+# Rently/react-native-tuya

-This is a fork of [TuyaInc/tuyasmart-home-sdk-react-native](https://github.com/TuyaInc/tuyasmart-home-sdk-react-native), fixing a lot of issues we came across and a better install guide.
-It also uses TypeScript.
-We use it currently in multiple projects for clients and it is stable.

-Some features are not implemented, feel free to send a PR for those missing features.
-Unfortunately there is no demo yet
+This is the official repo for Rently React-Native-Tuya which includes the all the camera features and UI which is needed.

 ## Feature Overview

-Tuya Smart APP SDK provides the interface package for the communication with hardware and Tuya Cloud to accelerate the application development process, including the following features:
+Rently React-Native-Tuya SDK provides the interface package for the communication with hardware and Tuya Cloud to accelerate the application development process, including the following features:

 Hardware functions (network configuration, control, status reporting, regular tasks, groups, firmware upgrades, sharing) Account system (phone number, email registration, login, password reset and other general account functions)